MollyDuggan/clear-pantheon-et-cache/README.md

 ### Development

-Go inside the project folder and install his dependencies by typing:
+Go inside the project folder and install dependencies by typing:

 ```bash
 npm install